 - A student contracts space in College housing, not a specific room.
 The Department of Residence Life reserves the right to assign or reassign students.

-Room changes are the last option in resolving conflict regarding student’s living situation, barring any exceptional circumstances such as health reasons.
+Room changes are the last option in resolving conflict between two or more roommates.

 Author: Residence Life